Mexican Ponche

 If you haven’t had the pleasure of trying Mexican ponche (Mexican Christmas Fruit Punch) before, I will tell you a bit about it.

-Ponche is an exquisite fruity drink, warm and full of flavor.
-Generally, in Mexico, it’s prepared for Las Posadas (celebrations that go for 9 days before Christmas), Christmas, and sometimes for Three Kings Day.
+Ponche is an exquisite, fruity drink, warm and full of flavor.
+Generally, in Mexico, it’s prepared for the holiday season for events like Las Posadas (celebrations that go for 9 days before Christmas), Christmas Eve, Christmas Day, and sometimes for Three Kings Day.

 guavas, apples, tecojotes and tamarin chopped in a glass bowl

-It’s not an alcoholic beverage, like many believe, but you can add a touch of rum or brandy when your serve it if you wish.
+It’s not an alcoholic beverage like many believe, but you can add a touch of rum or brandy when you serve it if you wish.
+We call this “ponche con piquete.

 Ponche mexicano con fruta en almibar